• Skip to content

 Tor Hatton

-Lawyer / Founder of Tor’s Law / Career and Mindset Coach
+Lawyer / Career and Mindset Coach / Founder of Tor’s Law

 A University of Brighton Law Graduate and now Senior Commercial Dispute Resolution Lawyer.
 Having spent well over a decade in the Legal industry, (mostly in the City of London), Tor has experience working on small, large and complex matters, for a range of business clients that span the globe.

 The Founder of Tor’s Law – a Career and Mindset Coaching Service, helping Lawyers & All, to live life happy and be better than yesterday.
 Tor welcomes everyone who is ready to move forwards with their career and/or their way of thinking.
-Working with Junior / Mid-Level / Senior Lawyers, Management, future lawyers, and more; Tor’s Law offers tailored 1:1 Coaching support to a variety of individuals and organisations, in the Legal sector and beyond.
+Working with Junior / Mid-Level / Senior Lawyers, Management, future Lawyers, and more; Tor’s Law offers tailored 1:1 Coaching support to a variety of individuals and organisations, in the Legal sector and beyond.

-Passionate about good mental health, social mobility, diversity and inclusion, Tor has also formed a network of lawyers that collaborate to provide talks (to people all over the world), with the purpose of motivating and inspiring – whatever level you’re at.
+Passionate about good mental health, social mobility, diversity and inclusion, Tor has also formed a network of Lawyers that collaborate to provide talks (to people all over the world), with the purpose of motivating and inspiring – whatever level you’re at.

 Tor Hatton